-Our clinical services derive its revenues from the performance of its proprietary assays or tests.
+We derive our revenues from the performance of proprietary assays or tests.
 The Company's performance obligation is fulfilled upon the completion, review and release of test results to the customer.
 The Company subsequently bills third-party payers or direct-bill payers for the tests performed.
-Revenue is recognized based on the estimated transaction price or NRV, which is determined based on historical collection rates by each payer category for each proprietary test offered by the Company.
+Under Accounting Standards Codification 606, revenue is recognized based on the estimated transaction price or net realizable value, which is determined based on historical collection rates by each payer category for each proprietary test offered by the Company.
 To the extent the transaction price includes variable consideration, for all third party and direct-bill payers and proprietary tests, the Company estimates the amount of variable consideration that should be included in the transaction price using the expected value method based on historical experience.

-For our clinical services, we regularly review the ultimate amounts received from the third-party and direct-bill payers and related estimated reimbursement rates and adjust the NRV's and related contractual allowances accordingly.
-If actual collections and related NRV's vary significantly from our estimates, we will adjust the estimates of contractual allowances, which would affect net revenue in the period such variances become known.
+We regularly review the ultimate amounts received from the third-party and direct-bill payers and related estimated reimbursement rates and adjust the net realizable values ("NRV's") and related contractual allowances accordingly.
+If actual collections and related NRV's vary significantly from our estimates, we will adjust the estimates of contractual allowances, which affects net revenue in the period such variances become known.
+The Company recorded an NRV adjustment of \$0.7 million as a reduction of revenue during the second quarter of 2022 to record the impact on revenue recorded during the first quarter of 2022.
+See Note 3, Going Concern, for more details.